ReplikaAIRUMOD/app/README.md

 ----

 **but where is unlocked pro features?
-I want it 😭** Sorry, but you have to stop being so naive and believe what it's possible to hack app where 100% of paid functions is server side.
+I want it 😭** Sorry, but you have to stop being so naive and believe what it's possible to hack app where 100% of paid functions is server sided.

 **why Russian?**
 Why not?
 Replika is a terribly underrated platform in the CIS, so I think my mod may have a chance to fix that.
 Or not.
 Plus, google who created Replika AI, there's a super big and beautiful story behind it.